-You probably understood by now how important the photos are, and why t is so important to to hire the right person with the right qualifications.
+You probably understood by now how important the photos are, and why it is so important to hire the right person with the right qualifications.

 Why is Wedding Photography SO EXPENSIVE?

-We get that question now and then.. and I don’t thing our prices are expensive AT ALL.
+We get that question now and then.. and I don’t think our prices are expensive AT ALL.

 It’s simple.
 Wedding Photographers look like the person who shows up, take his camera out of a backpack, takes pictures and then leaves.

 Well, that’s about 20% of our job description.
 We invest loads of money on expensive lenses, cameras, flashes, tripods, accessories, website design, cloud space to share our work, amongst other things.

 If you consider that an entire wedding can cost between 5.000 and 25.000 dollars, dedicating a small percentage of it to a photographer could be the wrong decision to make.
 We always recommend establishing a budget for photography based on the expenses of your wedding.

 Is the wedding costing you 3.000 dollars?
 You probably don’t want to spend 2.000 dollars on a photographer.
 Maybe you should hire a small coverage package to cover fewer events with exceptional quality.